 At the University of Oregon you’ll meet world-renowned scholars who teach and advise freshmen.
 You’ll discover a world of opportunities to conduct your own research, propelling you toward an incredible career, a prestigious graduate school, or both.
 You’ll discover top-flight labs and classrooms, powered by leading technology.
 Most importantly, you’ll be part of a community of outstanding students who chose the UO, the state's flagship institution of higher learning, for its commitment to academic excellence.

-With more than 300 academic programs, the UO’s astounding array of courses focus on everything from calculus to cartography, Brontë to biochemistry, nanotechnology to neurology, Russian to reporting, saxophone to supply chain.
+With hundreds of academic programs, the UO’s astounding array of courses focus on everything from calculus to cartography, Brontë to biochemistry, nanotechnology to neurology, Russian to reporting, saxophone to supply chain.

 - College of Arts and Sciences